c0dingfun/Note-Collection/C#/C# Features.md

 - In C#, variance is supported in following scenarios:

     1. Covariance in arrays (C# 1.0)
-    2. Covariance and Contravariance in delegates (C# 2.0)
+    2. Covariance and Contra-variance in delegates (C# 2.0)
     3. Variance for generic type parameters in interfaces and delegates (C# 4.0)

 - 1. Array Covariance

     + Arrays are covariance since C# 1.0
     + We can always do:

     ```csharp
     object[] obj = new String[10];
     ```
     + BUT, is considered **"not safe"**, because you can do:

     ```csharp
     obj[0] = 5; // it compiles, but throws an exception at run time because obj is in fact an array of strings, and can not container integers.
     ```

 - 2. Delegate (aka method group) Variance (Co- and Contra-)

     + Since C# 2.0